nxp-imx/imx-sm/sm/doc/port.md

 makes used of GPIO1 signal 10 to get an interrupt from a PCAL6408A.
 This gets wakeup signals as well as an interrupt from the PF09.

+The BRD_SM_ShutdownRecordLoad() and BRD_SM_ShutdownRecordSave() functions record information in the BBNSM persistent storage.
+They makes use of GPR0-3.
+Access to these should not be granted to other agents in the configuration files.

 The default configuration for this board is [mx95evk](@ref CONFIG_MX95EVK).
 It defines the following boot mode select (mSel) options which can be specified using the MSEL=\<mSel\> option with mkimage.